 When calculating the cost of moving, you likely considered all of the most obvious expenses: the moving company, the deposit on a new apartment, some new furniture, and maybe hiring a cleaning service.
 But what about moving boxes?
-Transporting your belongings requires that you use boxes that are sturdy enough to handle the weight of your books and not crumple while being bounced around in a truck.
+Transporting your belongings requires that you use boxes that are sturdy enough to handle the weight of your books.
+You don’t want them to crumple while being bounced around in a truck.
 Altogether, this means some find themselves spending more than necessary to get moving boxes that are up to the job.
 With some creative thinking and advance prep work, you can keep that money and recycle!
 Here are seven places to get moving boxes — in many cases, for free.

 1. Office Supply Store

-Office supplies need to be shipped in sturdy boxes, of course — and more fragile things like computers or other electronics often arrive with a lot of packing material that ends up getting tossed.
-So visit stores like OfficeMax and Staples and ask if they have any of the boxes that printer/copier paper are shipped in, or find out what days of the week they receive shipments.
-Paper boxes are perfect for everything from pots and pans to books, and are a great size to ensure that you don’t pack too much heavy stuff in one box.
+Office supplies need to be shipped in sturdy boxes, of course.
+More fragile things like computers or other electronics often arrive with a lot of packing material that ends up getting tossed.
+So visit stores like OfficeMax and Staples and ask if they have any of the boxes that printer/copier paper are shipped in.
+Or, find out what days of the week they receive shipments.
+Paper boxes are perfect for everything from pots and pans to books.
+They are a great size to ensure that you don’t pack too much heavy stuff in one box.
 Some of those boxes have a lid already, so you only need minimal tape.

-Books are, of course, shipped in boxes of all shapes and sizes, but they generally have one thing in common: they’re sturdy and durable because, duh, books are heavy.
-Most bookstores get a shipment in once or twice a week, so stop at a few in your area to find out what their delivery days are and make a plan to go get moving boxes.
+Books are, of course, shipped in boxes of all shapes and sizes.
+They generally have one thing in common: they’re sturdy and durable because, duh, books are heavy.
+Most bookstores get a shipment in once or twice a week, so stop at a few in your area to find out what their delivery days are.
+Then make a plan to go get moving boxes.
 If you live in a major city, those shipments probably come more regularly and are sizeable.

 Ask around at Barnes & Noble, Borders, or whatever store you happen to have nearby to get free cardboard boxes.